raunofreiberg/interfaces/README.md

 - Buttons should be disabled after submission to avoid duplicate network requests
 - Interactive elements should disable `user-select` for inner content
 - Decorative elements (glows, gradients) should disable `pointer-events` to not hijack events
+- Interactive elements in a vertical or horizontal list should have no dead areas between each element, instead, increase their `padding`

 ## Typography